-The help of an experienced criminal defense attorney can go a long way toward alleviating many of your concerns while also determining the appropriate course of conduct in your particular case.
+The help of an experienced attorney can go a long way toward alleviating many of your concerns while also determining the appropriate course of conduct in your particular case.

 What are the Standard Conditions of Release in a Domestic Violence Case and Can They be Changed?